keboola/connection-docs/manipulation/transformations/snowflake/index.md

 - Snowflake queries are **limited** to 900 seconds by default.
 - Queries containing comments longer than 8,192 characters will segfault.
-- Constraints (like PRIMARY KEY or UNIQUE) are defined, but [not enforced](https://docs.snowflake.net/manuals/sql-reference/constraints-overview.html).
+- Constraints (like PRIMARY KEY or UNIQUE) are defined but [not enforced](https://docs.snowflake.net/manuals/sql-reference/constraints-overview.html).

 ## Load Type

-You can select two types of loading the table into your workspace - *Copy Table* and *Clone Table*.
+There are two types of loading tables into your workspace.
+You can select either *Copy Table* or *Clone Table*.

 {: .image-popup}
 ![Load Type](/manipulation/transformations/snowflake/load-type.png)

-*Copy Table* is the default option and it physically copies the table from our storage to your workspace.
+*Copy Table* is the default option, and it physically copies the table from our Storage to your workspace.
 Using *Copy Table* allows you to refine the input mapping using various filters.

-*Clone Table* avoids physical transfer of the data and clones the table from storage without any processing.
+*Clone Table* avoids physical transfer of the data and clones the table from Storage without any processing.

 ### Clone Table

 By switching Load Type to *Clone Table* the input mapping will utilize the Snowflake [`CLONE` command](https://docs.snowflake.net/manuals/sql-reference/sql/create-clone.html).

-As the `CLONE` command has no further options all other input mapping options will be disabled (except for *Source* and *Destination* of course).
+As the `CLONE` command has no further options, all other input mapping options will be disabled (except for *Source* and *Destination* of course).

 `Clone Table` is useful when

- - your table is very large and the *Copy Table* load type is slow
+ - your table is very large and the *Copy Table* load type is slow.
- - you need more complex input mapping filters (eg. filtering using a range)
+ - you need more complex input mapping filters (e.g. filtering using a range).

 #### Performance

 The `CLONE` command will execute the input mapping almost instantly for a table of any size (typically under 10 seconds) as it physically does not move any data.

-#### `_timestamp` System Column
+#### `_timestamp` system column

-Table loaded using *Clone Table* will contain all columns of the original table and a new `_timestamp` column.
+A table loaded using *Clone Table* will contain all columns of the original table plus a new `_timestamp` column.
 This column is used internally by Keboola Connection to compare with the value of the *Changed in last* filter.

-The value in the column contains a unix timestamp of the last change of the row which is
+The value in the column contains a unix timestamp of the last change of the row, which is

  - when the row was added to the table, or
- - when any of the cells was modified using an incremental load
+ - when any of the cells was modified using an incremental load.

 You can use this column to set up [incremental processing](https://help.keboola.com/storage/tables/#incremental-processing).

 ## Best Practices

 ### Case Sensitivity
 Unlike Redshift or MySQL, Snowflake is case sensitive.
-All unquoted table/column names are converted to upper case while quoted names keep their case.
+All unquoted table/column names are converted to uppercase while quoted names keep their case.

 So if you want to create the following table,